-"Motel" means an individual building or group of attached or detached buildings containing guest rooms together with conveniently located parking spaces which are designed, used or intended to be used for the accommodation of transients.
-The term includes auto courts, motor lodges, tourist courts and hotels.
+~~"Motel" means an individual building or group of attached or detached buildings on the same lot containing guest units with separate entrances directly to the exterior, and consisting of individual sleeping quarters, detached or in a connection of rows, with or without cooking facilities rental to transients. rooms together with conveniently located parking spaces which are designed, used or intended to be used for the accommodation of transients.
+The term includes auto courts, motor lodges, tourist courts and hotels.~~